FAQs for IDRC Research Awards 2019 Call

-Please read the details in the Eligibility section of the IDRC Research Awards 2018 call page.
-Note that significant changes have been made to the eligibility criteria in the last two years.
+Please read the details in the Eligibility section of the IDRC Research Awards 2019 call page.

 In principle yes, but we suggest you read the specifications of the program that interests you, as the eligibility criteria may vary from one program to another.
 Please note that you must meet all criteria and be able to work on a full-time basis.